MYL Annual Meetings

 Among the interlocutors for the 10th class of Munich Young Leaders at the MSC are Tzipi Livni, H.R.
 McMaster, and Sheikh Mohammed bin Abdulrahman Al-Thani.

-In September, King Philip VI attends the MYL Annual Meeting in Madrid.
+In September, King Philipp VI of Spain attends the MYL Annual Meeting in Madrid.

 Speakers at the 2017 Munich Young Leaders programme at the MSC include Ursula von der Leyen, Anne Applebaum, and Fatou Bensouda.